 I am currently registered through CYA (Canadian Yoga Alliance) as a CYA-ERYT500 and as of May 2017 received my C-IAYT Certification as a Yoga Therapist.

 I Honor and thank all of my teachers over the years.
-Those who have taught me in person through classes, workshops, teacher trainings and LIFE.
+Those who have taught me in person through classes, workshops, teacher training and LIFE.
 My Mother, Father, Mamy, Sister (+her children), My Husband and My Children, My Dear Friends, Students in my classes, Jess Gogol, Aase Lium Hall, Leslie Young, Kashi Richardson, Michelle Kahan, Jules Payne, all the wonderful faculty members of Ajna’s Yoga Therapy School I have had the pleasure to practice and study with, All the teachers I had in my school years who gave me direction and skills to help me along the way, Peter my gymnastics coach for 10yrs, all those who I met along my many travels around the world on my own, with my husband and my children.
 Since you can’t always meet your teachers in person you can be guided through their amazing literature such as ” Living Your Yoga ” by Judith Lasater; “Wheels of Life” and “Eastern Body Western Mind” by Anodea Judith are all books I re-read, practice and reflect constantly through the teachings in these books.
 There are others but far to many to write down but I love and appreciate all the discoveries I have made so far.